mattgregory-dev/bureau-bridge-rails-react-app/README.md

 - Partner
 - Admin

+Roles are not cosmetic.
-The role determines what actions the API allows the user to perform.
+They directly control what the API allows.

-Important points for support:
+Important for support:
-- Roles are enforced by the API, not the UI
-- The frontend cannot override permissions
+- The UI cannot override roles
+- Seeing a button does not mean the action will succeed
-- If a user believes they should have access, the role assigned to their account must be verified
+- If access is denied, the role on the account must be verified

-If access is denied, it is usually because:
-- The user is not logged in
-- The session is invalid
-- The user’s role does not permit the action
+When a user says “I should be able to do this,” the role is one of the first things to check.

-## Common API Responses and What They Mean
+## Common Responses and How to Read Them

-Support frequently encounters these responses:
+Support often runs into these outcomes:

 - **200 OK**
   The request succeeded.
-The user is logged in and allowed to perform the action.
+The user is logged in and allowed.

 - **401 Unauthorized**
-  The user is not logged in or the session is invalid.
-  Commonly resolved by logging in again.
+  The system does not recognize the user as logged in.
+  Usually tied to session problems.

 - **403 Forbidden**
-  The user is logged in, but their role does not allow the action.
+  The user is logged in, but their account is not allowed to do this.
-  This is usually a permissions or account-type issue, not a login problem.
+  This is almost always a role or permissions issue.

-Understanding these responses helps determine whether an issue is related to login state, account permissions, or something else.

-## Common Support Checks (API Side)
+Understanding the difference prevents chasing the wrong problem.

+## Things a Support Analyst Would Check Here

-When investigating an issue, common things to verify on the API side include:
+When troubleshooting an issue tied to this API, common checks include:

-- Is the user currently logged in?
+- Does the system recognize the user as logged in?
-- Does the session still exist and appear valid?
+- Is there an active session?
-- Does the `/me` endpoint return a user or an error?
+- Does `/me` return a user or an error?
-- Is the user assigned the correct role?
+- Is the user assigned the role they expect?
-- Is the API returning a 401 (not logged in) or 403 (not allowed)?
+- Is the API rejecting the request even though the UI looks correct?

-These checks help determine whether the problem is related to login state, permissions, or something outside the API.
+These checks help determine whether the issue is:
+- Account-related
+- Session-related
+- Or something the frontend is simply reacting to

-## Relationship to the Frontend Application
+## How This Relates to the Frontend

-This API is used by a separate frontend application that users interact with directly.

-The frontend:
-- Sends login and logout requests
-- Asks the API who the current user is
-- Displays or hides features based on API responses

-The API:
-- Decides whether a user is logged in
-- Decides whether an action is allowed
-- Rejects requests when conditions are not met
+Users never talk to this API directly.
+They interact with the frontend, which passes requests along.

-If the frontend and API disagree about a user’s state, the API response should be treated as the source of truth.
+If the frontend and API disagree:

-## Status and Intent

-This project exists to simulate real-world authentication, session, and permission issues that commonly surface in customer support tickets.
+- The API is the source of truth
+- The frontend is only reporting what it’s told

+Many “UI bugs” turn out to be accurate reflections of API decisions.

+## Why This Exists

-It is intentionally focused on:
+This project is intentionally focused on the kinds of failures that generate support tickets:

-- Login and logout behavior
+- Login confusion
+- Session inconsistencies
-- Session-related problems
+- Access complaints
-- Role-based access decisions
-- Clear failure cases that require explanation or escalation
+- “It works for them but not me”

-The goal is not feature completeness, but realism from a support and troubleshooting perspective.
+The goal is not to show backend complexity, but to demonstrate how these issues can be understood, explained, and escalated with clarity.